 - un-chipped and has been impounded on two or more occasions.
 (Note: In these cases chipping must be completed before the dog is released from the pound).

 The only exceptions to the above requirements are farm dogs that are kept solely or principally for the purpose of herding or driving stock.
 These dogs must have unique collars and/or labelling.

 How your dog will be micro-chipped

 Identification micro-chips are implanted using government approved procedures, equipment and chips.

-Micro-chipping may be carried out by veterinarians or Council Animal Control officers.
+Micro-chipping may be carried out by veterinarians, or our Animal Control officers by appointment.